joebumbulis/Take_Home_Clearhead/README.md

     - [ ] If there are 2+ items, there will be a small line of text beneath the item saying “Showing 1 of X”.
 REVIEW - example
 -[x] There is a CTA button in the modal that reads “View Cart”.
 It will have a light blue hover state, consistent with all other blue buttons on Vitamix’s site.
 -[x] A user can close the modal by clicking anywhere outside of the modal or the ‘X’ in the modal’s top right corner.
+-[ ] Refactor the css into cleaner function
+-[ ] make the variation.js more modular- import actions & styling

 ## Planning: